KMartinSA/Autotest/README.md

-Where are testing that you can see the title, image and submit boxes here.
-One test failed on...
+Where are testing that you can see the title, slogan, Input label and submit boxes here.
+One test failed on...getting the new logo to be discovered by the alt text at first as I was trying to add it it in the header 1 <h1> tag.
+As below:

-We resolved that test by changing...
+We resolved that test by adding it to the actual imag tag aand then it could discover the alt tag in this component.
+As featured below:

 <h2 align="center" color="Blue"> 📇 Manual Testing via Excel</h2>

-For manual testing I created a simple test case scenario with Excel that you can see below that just checks for most of the components in the app being displayed:
+For manual testing I created a simple test case scenario with Excel that you can see below that just checks for most of the components in the app being displayed.
+Then a few to check functionality.
+We cover any manual testing for any scenario that the jest testing may not of been covered, giving the appp more test coverage.
+This is done to ensure less defects would be found in later development or testing.